rafaski/beer_api/README.md

 `https://punkapi.com/documentation/v2`

 ### Supported operations are:
+- Making a request to Punk API, storing data in DB `MANDATORY`
-- get average fermentation temperature by hop
+- Get average fermentation temperature for each type of hops
-- get average fermentation temperature for primary hops per beer
+- Get average fermentation temperature for the primary hops
-- get 10 most used hops in the recipes
+- Show the top 10 most used hops in the recipes
+- Get all beers that have a fermentation temperature greater than X
+- Get all hops that have an amount greater than or equal to X
+- Get all beers that have a hop with the name X
-- get the beers that use a particular hop
+- Get the beers with the highest amount of a specific hop

 ### Requests
 Async requests to the external API were made using `httpx` library